 Tim is also heavily involved in Demys' intellectual property division and has advised on Internet IP matters to some of the world's best known brands over the past ten years.

-Carolyn Kimber is the Chairman of the Communications Management Association, CMA.
+Carolyn Kimber is the past Chairman of the Communications Management Association, CMA.
 She has been a CMA member since 1988 and Trustee for six years from 1999 and again since 2007.
 During this time on the board she was responsible for PR, masterminded the name change and re-branding project, and held the post of Treasurer.

 Carolyn represents CMA on the Parliamentary ITC Forum (PICTFor) – formerly known as PITCOM, being an elected member of Council serving on its Programme and Communications Committees – helping to provide a programme of events to MPs to further their understanding of the ICT industry and its impact upon their constituents’ lives.